The Ultimate Guide To Call Centre Quality Assurance

 The secret here is to get the balance right, in line with the objectives of your organisation.

-All too often, call centres make the following 3 mistakes:
+All too often, call centres make the following three mistakes:

 Don’t overload your evaluation forms with repetitive or unnecessary line items.
-This can lead to an over complication of the evaluation process, confuse agents and lead directly to longer AHT.
+This can lead to over-complicating the evaluation process, confusing agents and longer AHT.

 The weighting of line items is supposed to identify the most important elements of each evaluation form.
 But all too often they result in a situation where agents fail a quality evaluation, due to not meeting criteria which has little effect on the overall customer experience.